siplan/forceutf8/README.md

 ## Fork

-This package is a fork of the [`neitanod/forceutf8`](https://github.com/neitanod/forceutf8) library that adds support for a wider range of PHP versions.
+This package is a fork of the [`neitanod/forceutf8`](https://github.com/neitanod/forceutf8) library that adds support for PHP 7.0 and higher.

 This fork:
 - fixes deprecations for new versions of PHP